 Enjoy a nice coastal walk at Strathay Point, and stretch your legs before arriving into Tongue, a delightful croft village set overlooking the Kyle of Tonge.

 Ovelooked by the ruined Castle Varrich, (former medieval stronghold of the Mackay clan) on the hill above, there is a nice trek to the castle from the village, with the offer of fresh seafood and local cask beer in the Ben Loyal pub below.

 This stretch of the NC500 is breathtaking, as you cross the Kyle bridge to Loch Eriboll, and a beautiful road to Durness.
-A stop at the golden sands of Ceannabeinne beach just before Durness offers a great picnic spot with a grandstand view of the Golden Eagle Zipline that traverses the beach from cliffs, 37 meters above.
+A stop at the golden sands of Ceannabeinne beach just before Durness offers a a grandstand view of the Golden Eagle Zipline that traverses the beach from cliffs, 37 meters above.

-The route heading west is simply superb, and you may spot Stags and Deer in the area.
-At Scourie, you will find a beautiful bay for a swim or paddleboard, and a quiet picnic location.
-You than take the road to Assynt or stop off for a trip out to Handa Island Wildlife Reserve.
+At Scourie, you will find a beautiful bay for a swim or paddleboard, before taking the road to Assynt, or stop off for a trip out to Handa Island Wildlife Reserve.

-Assynt is probably the most geologically impressive part of your trip, with Britain's highest waterfall at 650ft near the head of Loch Glencoul.
+Assynt is probably the most geologically impressive part of our Land Rover tours, with Britain's highest waterfall at 650ft near the head of Loch Glencoul.